Real and ideal prices: Characteristics

 Ideal prices, expressed in money-units, can be "estimated", "theorized" or "imputed" for accounting, trading, marketing or calculation purposes, for example using the law of averages.
 Often the actual prices of real transactions are combined with assumed prices, for the purpose of a price calculation or estimate.
 Even if such prices therefore may not directly correspond to transactions involving actually traded products, assets or services, they can nevertheless provide "price signals" which influence economic behavior.

 For example, if statisticians publish aggregated price estimates about the economy as a whole, market actors are likely to respond to this price information, even if it is far from exact, if it is based on a very large number of assumptions, and if it is later revised.
 The release of new GDP data, for instance, often has an immediate effect on stock market activity, insofar as it is interpreted as an indicator of whether and how fast the market – and consequently the incomes generated by it – is growing or declining.

 Ideal prices are typically prices that would apply in trade, if certain assumed conditions apply (and they may not).
 The number of ideal prices used for calculations or signalling in the world vastly exceeds the number of real prices fetched.
-At any point in time, most economic goods and services in society are being owned or used, but not traded; nevertheless people are constantly extrapolating prices which would apply if they were traded in markets or if they had to be replaced.
-Such price information is essential to estimate the possible incomes, budgetary implications or expenditures associated with a transaction.
+At any point in time, most economic goods and services in society are being owned, stored or used, but not traded; nevertheless people are constantly extrapolating prices which would apply if they were traded in markets or if they had to be replaced.
+Such price information is essential to estimate the possible incomes, budgetary implications or costs associated with a transaction.

-The distinction is currently best known in the profession of auditing.
-It also has enormous significance for economic theory, and more specifically for econometric measurement and price theory; the main reason is that price data is very often the basis for making economic and policy decisions.
+The distinction is currently best known in the professions of auditing, econometrics and banking, which calculate and apply many different kinds of prices, to value labour, products and assets.
+The distinction has enormous significance for economic theory, and for econometric measurement and price theory; the main reason is that price data is very often the basis for government and business decisions which have a very large impact.